Cross impact in derivative markets: Empirical Results

 \section{Empirical Results}

-We now illustrate \cref{sec:setup} with an empirical analysis of cross-impact on derivatives markets. \cref{sec:setupemp} describes the universe of instruments and the chosen derivative modeling. \cref{sec:relevant_observables} shows the empirical observables $\Sigma_{pp}$ and $\Omega_{\Xi}$ used in \cref{sec:cross-impact-models} to compute the resulting cross-impact matrix $\Lambda_{pp}$.
+We now illustrate our setup with an empirical analysis of cross-impact on derivatives markets which makes use of the results derived in \cref{sec:properties_impact}. \cref{sec:setupemp} describes the universe of instruments and the chosen derivative modeling. \cref{sec:relevant_observables} shows the empirical observables $\Sigma_{pp}$ and $\Omega_{\Xi}$ used in \cref{sec:cross-impact-models} to compute the resulting cross-impact matrix $\Lambda_{pp}$.
 Finally, \cref{sec:quality_fit} stress-tests the fit of cross-impact models and \cref{sec:aggregate_impact} examines non-parametric evidence of cross-impact.